etomuc/CPC-USB-Ports-Albireo-compatible-/README.md

 For more information regarding the Albireo, see here: https://www.cpcwiki.eu/index.php/Albireo

 > [!IMPORTANT]
-> This is not a fully Albireo replacement.
-This PCB here only provides the option to connect up to two USB CH376s modules as used in many DIY microprocessor projects.
+> This is not a full Albireo replacement.
+The PCB here only provides the option to connect up to two USB CH376s modules as used in many DIY microprocessor projects.
 No SD-Card or other features are included.
 Also please don't ask the Albireo developer for any support.
 >
-> Regarding SD support: It might be possible to add a SD card directly to the CH376 IC on the CH376 daughterboard but this is not guaranteed to work.
+> Regarding SD support: It might be possible to add a SD card slot directly to the CH376 IC on the CH376 daughterboard but this is not guaranteed to work.

 <img src="/pictures/albireo-pcb.jpg" width="640"/>